VTUL/InstallScripts/ansible/roles/fedora4/README.md

 Requirements
 ------------

 Tomcat must be installed.
 This role references variables from the `tomcat` role.
+In addition, the `local_files` role must be installed due to the option of installing a locally-provided Fedora WAR file.
+This ensures any local files are present before executing this role.

 Role Variables
 --------------